| |

 Here is what happens when you apply fake tanners containing DHA to your skin:

-- Oxidative stress – The reaction from the DHA creates free radicals, which could lead to oxidative stress.
-Free radicals can attack cell structures and degrade elastin fibers and collagen, which could lead to premature aging, sagging skin, and wrinkles.
+• Oxidative stress – The reaction of DHA creates free radicals, which can lead to oxidative stress.
+Free radicals can attack cell structures, degrading elastin fibers and collagen, which can lead to premature aging, sagging skin, and wrinkles.

-- Sun damage – The oxidative stress can be intensified if you go out into the sun after applying a fake tan, as UV rays make DHA more unstable.
-This means more free radicals are created when there is exposure to the sun, which means more damage to the skin.
+• Sun damage – The oxidative stress can be intensified if you go out into the sun after applying a fake tan, as UV rays make DHA more unstable.
+This means that more free radicals are created when there is exposure to the sun, resulting in more damage to the skin.

-- Vitamin D deficiency – By regularly using fake tanners, you may decrease your vitamin D content.
-The melanoidin pigments which are created by DHA might inhibit vitamin D production in the body.
+• Vitamin D deficiency – Regular use of fake tanners may decrease your vitamin D content.
+The melanoidin pigments, which are created by DHA, might inhibit vitamin D production in the body.

-- Irritation – DHA, and other ingredients found in fake tanners can cause irritation to the skin.
-Many fake tans contain fragrances to mask the self-tanner smell, and this is one of the main causes of skin irritation with fake tanners.
+• Irritation – DHA and other ingredients found in fake tanners can cause irritation to the skin.
+Many fake tans contain fragrances to mask the smell of self-tanner, and this is one of the main causes of skin irritation associated with fake tanners.
 Many fake tanners can also clog pores, which leads to breakouts.

 How To Lessen The Effects of DHA

-There are some ways to lessen the damaging effect of DHA, making it a safer option than sitting out and tanning in the sun.
+There are some ways to lessen the damaging effects of DHA, making it a safer option than sitting out and tanning in the sun.

 Here is how you can limit the damage from DHA:

-- You can limit the damage by protecting your skin from the sun.
+• You can limit the damage by protecting your skin from the sun.
 UV rays amplify the production of free radicals, so by simply avoiding the sun, you can reduce the free radicals created.
-If you cannot avoid stepping into the sun, you should routinely apply strong sunscreen, like an SPF 50, to protect your skin further.
+If you cannot avoid stepping into the sun, you should apply strong sunscreen, such as SPF 50, routinely to further protect your skin.

-- You can use an antioxidant on your skin, such as vitamin C in the form of L-ascorbic acid, which is a powerful antioxidant.
-There are also sunscreens which contain ascorbic acid, which protects your skin from damage from the sun, and the free radicals formed.
+• You can use an antioxidant on your skin, such as vitamin C in the form of L-ascorbic acid, which is a powerful antioxidant.
+There are also sunscreens that contain ascorbic acid, which protects your skin from sun damage and the free radicals it forms.

-- One of the simplest ways to lessen damage is to use self-tanner less often, saving it only for special occasions, rather than using it multiple times a week.
+• One of the simplest ways to minimize damage is to use self-tanner less frequently, saving it for special occasions rather than applying it multiple times a week.

 Watch this quick video by BytesizeScience on YouTube for a summary of how fake tans work.

-There are now newer fake tan products on the market which are labeled as DHA-free.
+There are now newer fake tan products on the market that are labeled as DHA-free.
 These are supposed to be gentler and safer alternatives to fake tanning products that contain DHA.

-They are said to work by containing a purified keto-sugar which reacts with the amino acids in the skin, which produce a golden tone within 3 days, without any of the negative side-effects associated with DHA.
+They are said to work by containing a purified keto-sugar that reacts with the amino acids in the skin, producing a golden tone within 3 days, without any of the negative side effects associated with DHA.

-While this sounds ideal, one needs to have a closer look at the ingredients to figure out whether it is a better option or not.
+While this sounds ideal, one needs to take a closer look at the ingredients to determine whether it is a better option or not.

 My absolute favorite DHA-free body bronzer is this one by the Isle of Paradise.